 Realizing the desire for a local daylily club in the midlands of South Carolina, Peggy and Jim Jeffcoat sent out written invitations to all known interested persons in the midlands of South Carolina, inviting them to a meeting on April 5, 1987.
 Twenty-five persons responded and gathered to discuss the possibility of organizing a local club at Clemson Sandhills Research and Education Center in northeast Columbia, SC.
 Peggy led the group, reporting that there had been a South Carolina Hemerocallis Society which was founded in 1953 and had been supported by the late Charlotte Holman, Loy Singletary and Laura Sims.
 That organization had not been active for a good many years.
 Peggy asked if the group would like to reorganize the old society or start a new club.
 The group was indeed interested in forming a club to promote daylilies and unanimously voted to organize a new club choosing the name Mid-Carolina Daylily Society.

 (L to R) Ann Coggins, Peggy Jeffcoat, Gene Crocker

 While our focus is on daylily culture and it's many aspects, it's not at all strictly business as we regularly enjoy good fellowship and food while learning about growing and hybridizing daylilies!
 Whether you're a novice or an experienced hybridizer we'd like to invite you to come on out and meet others who are passionate about daylilies and who are eager to share all they've learned with you!

-PLEASE NOTE: Updated 9/20/2019 Due to a fire in December, 2018 which caused extensive damage to our regular meeting place (below), we are now meeting at the Asbury United Methodist Church on Leesburg Rd., Columbia, SC until further notice.
+PLEASE NOTE: Updated AUGUST, 2020.
+Due to a fire in December, 2018 which caused extensive damage to our regular meeting place we are now meeting at the Asbury Memorial United Methodist Church on Leesburg Rd., Columbia, SC until further notice.
 Meeting time is 2 pm.

 Cassie Craig, Secretary